Baby Carriers & Slings

 5. Force Majeure

-6. Delay of Performance at the Customer's Request
+6. Delay in Performance at the Customer's Request

 7. Retention of Title